CoinRemitter/woocommerce-wordpress/readme.txt

 == Screenshots ==

-1. List of added wallet.
-2. Add new wallet.
+1. Add new wallet.
-3. Update  and delete wallet information.
+2. Update  and delete wallet information.
-4. List of all paid payments.
+3. Withdraw Wallet.
-5. Crypto payment option on check-out page.
+4. Crypto payment option on check-out page.
-6. Pay using generated address.
+5. Pay using generated Invoice address.
-7. Pay using generated QR Code.
+6. Pay using generated Invoice QR Code.
-8. Payment Message.
+7. Order Pay Successfully.
+8. Admin side Order list.
+9. Order Detail.

+== Frequently Asked Questions ==

+=Which crypto currencies supported in this plugin ? =
+	Bitcoin,Tether(USDT), Litecoin, Bitcoin Gold, Ethereum, Ripple, Dogecoin, Dash, Testcoin.

+=Can I accept multiple coin in my wordpress website?=
+	Yes! you can accept multiple coin  in your wordpress websites.
+As per your  different coin wallets which you have created in your wordpress website.

+=Can I withdraw my coin to my external wallet ?=
+	Yes! we are offering this functionality.
+All you need to do is to fill the external wallet address.

+=Can I accept crypto currency without registering my self on coinremitter ?=
+	No, you can not. if you want to register yourself then click on this link [Coinremitter](https://blog.coinremitter.com/a-brief-knowledge-about-coinremitter/"Coinremitter")

+=What credentials do i need to accpet coin on my wordpress website?=
+	All you have to do is to fill up the apikey and password in order to accept coin in your wordpress website. if you don't know how to create apikey and password then click on this link [Coinremitter](https://blog.coinremitter.com/how-to-get-api-key-and-password-of-coinremitter-wallet/ "Coinremitter")

+=Do I need to install woocommerce plugin to this plugin ?=
+	Yes! you have to install woocommerce before  using / installing coinremitter plugin

 == Changelog ==
 = 1.0.0 =
+This is the first version of CoinRemitter Crypto Payment Gateway Plugin.

+== Upgrade Notice ==
+= 1.0 =
 This is the first version of CoinRemitter Crypto Payment Gateway Plugin.